 Availing the relaxation for the above categories of students is subject to the verification of the relevant documents and certificates at the time of application and counselling.

 Provisions for Persons with Disabilities (PwD)

-- Application: Candidates with a disability should fill in the type and percentage of disability correctly in the online application form for JEE Main 2020.
+- Application: The applicants must specify the type and percentage of their disability accurately in the online form for JEE Main 2021.

-- Essentials for Reader/Scribe: The centre superintendent will identify the scribe/ reader when a request is received from the candidate, he/she would be allowed to meet the scribe a day before the JEE Main 2020 examination to verify the suitability of the scribe.
+- Essentials for Reader or Scribe: Once the request is made, the centre superintendent will identify the scribe/reader.
+The candidate would be permitted to meet the scribe one day prior to the JEE Main 2021 examination, to verify the scribe's suitability.